All Episodes

 Remember, the president stepped in and put him in better living conditions.

-And it was drafted by Gallagher's civilian defense attorney, a guy by the name of uh Timothy uh Paulitori, and it paints A portrait of stonewalling prosecutors refusing to turn over evidence that could clear, in other words, exculpatory evidence that could clear the embattled chief and a federal cop who allegedly went rogue and cherry picking witness statements to salvage a rickety case.
+And it was drafted by Gallagher's civilian defense attorney, a guy by the name of Timothy Politori, and it paints a portrait of stonewalling prosecutors refusing to turn over evidence that could clear, in other words, exculpatory evidence that could clear the embattled chief and a federal cop who allegedly went rogue and cherry-picking witness statements to salvage a rickety case.

-I understand there's new evidence that has uh emerged in this case.
+Now I understand there's new evidence that has emerged in this case.

 Congressman Duncan Hunter of California is taking a special interest in this.

-So has former MYPD commissioner, uh Bernie Carrig, uh Duncan Hunter and Sean Gallagher, the other of Eddie Gallagher, join us now.
+Duncan Hunter and Sean Gallagher, brother of Eddie Gallagher, join us now.

 Appreciate it.